covcom/388COM/Week_03_XML_and_gradle/README.md

     ```
     The syntax looks familiar here - Depending on which button being clicked on the options menu, we choose to perform diffeernt actions.
 In the default case, we call the overridedn method in the super class.

 5. Insert the following two methods to the class.
-These two method respond to option menu clicks so that the current 'vehicle' object can be added to the list, or to clear the list.
+These two methods respond to option menu clicks so that the current 'vehicle' object can be added to the list, or to clear the list.
 In addition, we update the outputs for our user to see.

     ```java
     private void addVehicle() {